 Egon Schiele

 The artist Egon Schiele studied, worked and died in Vienna.
-Here’s a guide to relevant addresses (with a map and photos), including all the places you can see his works.
+Here’s a guide to relevant addresses, including all the places with his works on display.

 Otto Wagner